advantageous/systemd-cloud-watch/docs/README.md

 There are instructions on how to install the Linux requirements for development below see - [Setting up a Linux env for testing/developing (CentOS7)](#setting-up-a-linux-env-for-testingdeveloping-centos7).

-We also have two excellent examples of setting up a dev environment using [packer](https://www.packer.io/) for both [AWS EC2](#building-the-ec2-image-with-packer-to-build-the-linux-instance-to-build-this-project) and [Docker](#building-the-docker-image-to-build-the-linux-instance-to-build-this-project).
+We also have two excellent examples of setting up a dev environment using [bin.packer](https://www.packer.io/) for both [AWS EC2](#building-the-ec2-image-with-packer-to-build-the-linux-instance-to-build-this-project) and [Docker](#building-the-docker-image-to-build-the-linux-instance-to-build-this-project).
 We setup CentoOS 7.
-The EC2 instance packer build uses the ***aws command line*** to create and connect to a running image.
+The EC2 instance bin.packer build uses the ***aws command line*** to create and connect to a running image.
-These should be instructive for how to setup this utility in your environment to run with ***systemd*** as we provide all of the systemd scripts in the packer provision scripts for EC2.
+These should be instructive for how to setup this utility in your environment to run with ***systemd*** as we provide all of the systemd scripts in the bin.packer provision scripts for EC2.
 An example is good.
 A running example is better.

 ## Configuration